 Soil biology can be improved by the practices above on improving soil tilth and fertility, but also by organic matter amendments and by inoculations with beneficial bacteria and mycorrhizal fungi.
 The benefits to plants with mycorrhizae are numerous, especially if applied early in the plant’s life, but there are also many reasons why organic matter is important, too, if not essential.

 Organic matter improves soil texture and its water-holding capacity.
 It is a source of nutrients, and it improves the capacity for beneficial microbes to function.
 Soil microbes can capture and hold nutrients in the root zone and help suppress soil-borne pathogens.

-Amending with composts, worm castings and even organic fertilizers will increase the microbial diversity in the soil, and that increased diversity will likely include some plant growth-enhancing microbes.
+Amending with composts, worm castings and even organic fertilizers increases the microbial diversity in the soil.
+And that increased diversity will likely include some plant growth-enhancing microbes.
 The key is to add these microbes to the roots as early as possible.

 The key to successfully improving soil health is employing multiple tactics to achieve the balance needed between soil tilth, fertility and biology.
 What comes next is healthier soil that will lead to increased crop productivity and economic sustainability.

 Read Next: The Myth of Beneficial Bone Meal